keheintz/PyReduc/README.md

 2) fitarcdata.py: fit a checychef polynomium to the pixel to wavelength relation.

-3) reidentify.py: 2d wavelength calibration

-4) extract1d.py: extract the wavelength calibrated 1d spectrum
+3) extract1d.py: 2d wavelength calibration and extraction of the wavelength calibrated 1d spectrum

+Missing:
+1) the equivalents of transform, standard and sensfunc in IRAF
+2) implementation of optical extraction
+3) implementation of output noise-spectrum